Whakahoa Whakawatea Kaitoi Tangata Holdsworth Creative Spaces Fellowship

 - A clear timeline

-- A maximum of two letters of support.
+- No more than two letters of support.
 These need to be recent, specific to the application and include the writer’s contact details.

-- A signed letter of commitment from your creative space.
+- A signed letter of commitment from the creative space manager/board member.

 Step 6: Send application and support material